FAQs - Siskiyou Peaks Trail

 How many resupply opportunities are there?

-There are 7 in all.
-2 are passed en-route, and 5 along an official resupply option.
+2 are passed en-route and 5 are held along an official resupply option.

 What are the current trail tread percentages?